Sri Ramakrishna Vidyashala: Leadership

 Much of Vidyashala's reputation is attributed to the leadership of Swami Sureshananda ("Hari Maharaj"), correspondent for nearly two decades until 1990 when he succeeded Swami Somanathananda as president of Sri Ramakrishna Ashrama, Mysore.
 In that position, Sureshananda built a public auditorium, renovated the Ashrama building, and construct two floors of quarters for monks.
 In the late 1990s, Sureshananda moved into spiritual practice in Biligiriranga Hills.

 Sureshananda helped Vidyashala's campus optimize productivity, increase its biodiversity and move toward self-sustainability.
 He planted and tended to coconut, arabica coffee, sapota, silver oak and elephant grass (Saccharum ravennae).
 Sureshananda never traveled out of Mysore without bringing back flora for Vidyashala.
 Sureshananda established a biogas facility attached to the dairy, an electric laundry, and biological, physical and chemical student-laboratories.
 Sureshananda took a special interest in Vidyashala's band troop.
 He was involved in Vidyashala's management even while his successor, the popular Swami Paratmananda ("Gangadhar Maharaj"), served as correspondent from 1990 until 1997.

 On 15 April 2008, a 79-year-old Sureshananda had surgery for lower back pain at Lilavati Hospital, Mumbai.
 In early December 2009, Sureshananda was treated for a fracture in the upper right femur, at Basappa Memorial Hospital in Mysuru.
+The much-loved Swami Sureshananda died on 8 March 2019, on the sacred day of Ramakrishna Jayanti.